ops-center/searchlight/docs/concepts/alert-types/node-alert.md

 - Check command `node_volume` will be used.
 - Icinga will check for volume size every 5m.
 - Notifications will be sent every 3m if any problem is detected, until acknowledged.
-- When the disk is 70% full, it will reach `WARNING` state and emails will be sent to _ops@example.com_ via Mailgun as notification.
+- When the disk is 70% full, it will reach `Warning` state and emails will be sent to _ops@example.com_ via Mailgun as notification.
-- When the disk is 95% full, it will reach `CRITICAL` state and SMSes will be sent to _+1-234-567-8901_ via Twilio as notification.
+- When the disk is 95% full, it will reach `Critical` state and SMSes will be sent to _+1-234-567-8901_ via Twilio as notification.

 Any NodeAlert object has 3 main sections: